oscarnevarezleal/prr/README.md

 # prrr

-This is a simple tool to help you manage your pull requests.
+This is a simple tool to help you write better pull requests using AI.

 ## Requirements